Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Space-Charge Dynamics in bare IOTA

-We choose the 2.5~D PIC space charge model in PyORBIT, which applies transverse kicks to all macro-particles at various positions in the lattice, assuming that the number density profile of individual transverse slices of the \textcorrection{bunch remain} constant over its longitudinal extent.
-As listed in Table~\ref{tab:scparams}, the transverse grid size ($\Delta x_\mathrm{PIC}$) is fixed, and is consistent with the requirement that it must be larger than the characteristic distance between individual protons, while being smaller than the Debye length and the beam size.
-Conversely, the longitudinal grid has a fixed resolution while the extent is dynamically adapted to the positions of the macro-particles.
+We choose the 2.5~D PIC space charge model in PyORBIT, which applies transverse kicks to all macro-particles at various positions in the lattice, assuming that the number density profile of individual transverse slices of the bunch remain constant over its longitudinal extent. \textcorrection{Table~\ref{tab:scparams} shows that the transverse grid spacing is set to the pipe diameter divided by the chosen grid resolution.
+This choice satisfies two constraints: the cell size is larger than the typical inter‑proton spacing, yet smaller than both the Debye length and the overall beam size.} \textaddition{With a total of $10^5$ macro-particles spread over a transverse grid of $128^2$, cells near the beam core have at least 6 macro-particles each.} Conversely, the longitudinal grid has a fixed resolution while the extent is dynamically adapted to the positions of the macro-particles.
 The maximum distance between space-charge kicks ($\Delta s_\mathrm{PIC}$) is much smaller than the characteristic length of a plasma oscillation.
 Further, we choose the number of macro-particles to exceed the total number of cells in the 2~D grid, and thus obtain rms values of phase-space variables with relative uncertainties at the few-percent level.
-To be consistent with the calculations in the previous sections, we use elements of bare IOTA (only dipoles and quadrupoles) with no errors, no multipole fields and use a uniform aperture diameter of 50~mm everywhere.
-We initialize the beam with a Gaussian distribution in transverse phase-space and either \textcorrection{a} uniform or Gaussian distribution in longitudinal space depending on whether the beam is coasting or bunched, respectively.\\
+To be consistent with the calculations in the previous sections, we use \textaddition{linear} elements of bare IOTA (only dipoles and quadrupoles) with no errors, no multipole fields\textcorrection{, an uniform aperture diameter of 50~mm everywhere, and open boundary conditions for the space-charge field.} We initialize the beam with a Gaussian distribution in transverse phase-space and either a uniform or Gaussian distribution in longitudinal space depending on whether the beam is coasting or bunched, respectively.\\